tgpatrick/PeePal/README.md

 PeePal uses the [Refuge Restrooms API](http://www.refugerestrooms.org/api/docs/).

+## Installing

+PeePal is currently in public beta.
+You can install it on iOS/iPadOS 14.2+ through <a href="https://testflight.apple.com/join/pyJft4eT">TestFlight</a>.

 ## License

 PeePal is licenced under the GNU Affero General Public License.
 See the [LICENSE](https://raw.githubusercontent.com/RefugeRestrooms/refugerestrooms-ios/master/LICENSE) file for more info.